The

 11th-level Spellbreaker Conclave feature

 You are an unparalleled hunter of mages.
-Whenever you hit your Quarry with a weapon attack, you can expend a spell slot of 1st-level or higher to deal bonus force damage equal to
+Whenever you hit your Quarry with a weapon attack, you can spend a spell slot of 1st-level or higher to deal bonus force damage equal to one Quarry Die per level of the spell slot.

 Mantle